 A portfolio is a set of projects or programs and other work, combined with the goal of effectively managing this work, to achieve strategic goals.
 Portfolio projects and programs are not necessarily interdependent or directly related.
-The strategic goal “to increase return on investment” can build a portfolio consisting of various projects in the gas and oil industry, energy industry, water supply, projects for road, railway facilities, and airports.
+The strategic goal “to increase return on investment” can build a portfolio consisting of various projects in the gas and oil industry, energy industry, water supply, and projects for road, railway facilities, and airports.
 From this set of diverse projects, a company can select a series of related projects and incorporate them into one program.
-For example, all projects for the construction of energy infrastructure facilities can be grouped into a program for the development of infrastructure in the energy sector.
-Similarly, all projects for the construction of water supply infrastructure can be grouped into a program for the development of a water supply infrastructure.
+For example, all projects for the construction of energy infrastructure facilities can be classified into a program for the development of infrastructure in the energy sector.
+Similarly, all projects for the construction of water supply infrastructure you can group into a program for the development of a water supply infrastructure.

 Project, Program, Portfolio